 Directors & Officers

-Chris Braunlich, Chair and Chief Executive OfficerChris joined the Board of Conservation Volunteers International Program in 2009, serving initially as Director and Chief Financial Officer, then as Chief Executive Officer, before becoming Board Chair in 2021.
+Chris Braunlich, Board Chair and Chief Executive OfficerChris joined the Board of Conservation Volunteers International Program in 2009, serving initially as Director and Chief Financial Officer, then as Chief Executive Officer, before becoming Board Chair in 2021.
 She has a B.A. in Economics and an MBA in finance from the University of California at Berkeley.
 She started her career at Bank of America, working in a variety of international lending, corporate lending, treasury management and project financing functions.
 She later worked as Chief Financial Officer at two publicly traded companies.
 Chris has had a life-long dedication to volunteering.
 Prior to her involvement with ConservationVIP®, she volunteered as Chief Financial Officer at Bay Area Model Mugging, a nonprofit providing self-defense training to women and children, and as a Court Appointed Special Advocate with CASA of Contra Costa County.
-Chris lives in Briones, California and spends as much of her free time as possible hiking in the mountains with her husband. |
+Chris lives in Briones, California and spends as much time as possible outdoors. |

 |